Max144/bookings/readme.md

-# Booking and Reservations Aoo
+# Booking and Reservations Project

 This is the test repository for booking and reservations projects